 - a.
-A Florida certified teacher chosen by the parent may evaluate the child's progress based on the review of the portfolio and discussion with the student; - b.
-The student may take any nationally normed student achievement test administered by a certified teacher: - c.
+A Florida certified teacher chosen by the parent may evaluate the child's progress based on the review of the portfolio and discussion with the student: - b.
+The student may take any nationally normed student achievement test administered by a certified teacher; - c.
 The student may take a state student assessment test used by the school district and administered by a certified teacher, at a location and under testing conditions approved by the school district; - d.
-The student may be evaluated by a psychologist holding a valid, active license pursuant to the provisions of Section 490.003 (7) or (8), F.S.; or - e.
+The student may be evaluated by a psychologist holding a valid, active license pursuant to the provisions of s.
+490.003 (7) or (8), F.S.; or - e.
 The student may be evaluated with any other valid measurement tool as mutually agreed upon by the school superintendent of the district in which the student resides and the student's parent.

-15. What is the definition of a portfolio?
+18. What is the definition of a portfolio?

 Section 1002.41, F.S., defines a portfolio as "A log of educational activities which is made contemporaneously with the instruction and which designates by title any reading materials used and samples of any writings, worksheets, workbooks, or creative materials used or developed by the student."
 The portfolio shall be preserved by the parent for two years and shall be made available for inspection by the superintendent, or the superintendent's designee, upon a 15-day written notice.
-The superintendent, or the superintendent to inspect portfolios.
+The superintendent, or the superintendent's designee, is not required to inspect portfolios.

-16. How does a parent locate an evaluator for the annual evaluation?
+19. How does a parent locate an evaluator for the annual evaluation?

 Parents may contact the local district home education office or a state or local parent group to obtain the names of available evaluators.
 All evaluators for home education students must have a current certification in academic subjects at the elementary or secondary level in the state of Florida.
+Of the five evaluation options described in the law, three involve a certified teacher, as seen in question 17.

-17. May a district set a deadline for the annual evaluation?
+20. May a district set a deadline for the annual evaluation?

-According to s.
-1002.41, F.S., a parent of a home education student must submit an annual evaluation demonstrating educational progress commensurate with their child's abilities.
+According to 1002.41, F.S., a parent of a home education student must submit an annual evaluation demonstrating educational progress commensurate with their child's abilities.
 "Annually" is defined in Florida Statute as one year from the date of the Letter of Intent, therefore the parent may submit as close to that start date as possible.

-18. Does the home education student have the right to take standardized tests at the local school district?
+21. Does the home education student have the right to take standardized tests at the local school district?

 Yes, school districts are required in s.
-1002.41(12), F.S. to provide industry certifications, national assessments and statewide, standardized assessments that are offered by the school district to home education students.
+1002.41(12), F.S., to provide industry certifications, national assessments and statewide, standardized assessments that are offered by the school district to home education students.

-19. What is the appropriate recourse when a district does not receive an annual evaluation on a home education student?
+22. What is the appropriate recourse when a district does not receive an annual evaluation on a home education student?